 A cookie consent banner is a notice that discloses the use of cookies on the website and has buttons or links to obtain consent from website visitors for using cookies.
 Many data protection laws like GDPR and CCPA require websites to show a cookie banner on their website.

 The cookie consent banner should give users the option to accept or reject cookies.
 It should be noticeable and easily accessible on the website.
-Also, the text in the banner should be written in layman’s terms so that an average person can understand it.
+The text in the banner should also be written in layman’s terms so that an average person can understand it.

 There are three types of cookie banners and they are Notice-only, Implied consent, and Explicit consent.
 These classifications of cookie banners are based on the consent mechanism they employ.
 You may find other types based on law, design, etc.